yofreke/CS452-PROJECT2/README.md

 		- Iterate through all of the chests in the map, get a model matrix for each chest based on the positions and rotations kept in the vector of spawnedChests.
 		- Render current chest

 NOTE: The lose condition of this game is when you run out of time.
 In real life.
 When you die as a human being.
-The game goes on infinitely.
+The game goes on forever.

 NOTE: Compile with command "g++ -g  -lGL -lGLEW -lglfw tutorial08.cpp shader.cpp texture.cpp controls.cpp objloader.cpp vboindexer.cpp maze.cpp"